H4CKY54CK/hackytools/README.md

 `pip install https://github.com/H4CKY54CK/hackytools/archive/master.zip`

 # What do I get?
 Quite a bit, actually.
 There's a decorator for measuring function runtime, pretty formatting/conversions for units of time, units of size, and the rate of size over time...
 Take a look at the documentation to see what we offer!
+You know, as soon as I write it up.
+Sorry!
+In the meantime, you can have a look at the source code, which is very heavily documented via docstrings!

 # Decorators
 ## `@perf`

 ```